Solar water heating: Freeze protection

 The third type of freeze protection is freeze-tolerance, where low-pressure water pipes made of silicone rubber simply expand on freezing.
 One such collector now has European Solar Keymark accreditation.

+Notably, while the need for freeze protection has traditionally been a complicating factor, systems using evacuated tube collectors may be used in climates with moderate frosts without any need for drainback or antifreeze.
+This is because an evacuated tube system only has water in the thermally insulated header, not in the evacuated tubes themselves.
+Additional protection is also provided by the controller: if header temperature drops below a set value (typically 2 to 4'C) the circulating pump is automatically turned on for a short period to pass warmer water to the header.

 Overheat protection

 When no hot water has been used for a day or two, the fluid in the collectors and storage can reach high temperatures in all non-"drainback" systems.
 When the storage tank in a "drainback" system reaches its desired temperature, the pumps stop, ending the heating process and thus preventing the storage tank from overheating.

 Some active systems deliberately cool the water in the storage tank by circulating hot water through the collector at times when there is little sunlight or at night, losing heat.
 This is most effective in direct or thermal store plumbing and is virtually ineffective in systems that use evacuated tube collectors, due to their superior insulation.
 Any collector type may still overheat.
 High pressure, sealed solar thermal systems ultimately rely on the operation of temperature and pressure relief valves.
 Low pressure, open vented heaters have simpler, more reliable safety controls, typically an open vent.